 Electron microscopy.
 An electron microscope allows for a more detailed view of cancer cells than a traditional light microscope.

-Osteopontin (OPN).
-Studies show that OPN plays a role in many biological processes, like the development of tumors.
-People with high OPN levels carry a higher likelihood of developing mesothelioma.
+Osteopontin (OPN): Studies show that OPN plays a role in many biological processes, like the development of tumors.

-Cancer Antigen 125 (CA125).
-Patients diagnosed with mesothelioma show higher amounts of CA125 in their blood.
-Doctors do not know the exact role the antigen plays in the development of mesothelioma, but it could be an important marker used for earlier diagnosis.
+Cancer Antigen 125 (CA125): Patients diagnosed with mesothelioma show higher amounts of CA125 in their blood.

-MesoMark™.
-MesoMark™ is a test that can accurately diagnose mesothelioma by measuring the amount of soluble mesothelin-related peptides (SMRP) in a patient’s blood.
+MesoMark™: MesoMark™ is a test that may accurately diagnose mesothelioma by measuring the amount of soluble mesothelin-related peptides (SMRP) in a patient’s blood.
 SMRPs are biomarkers, or signs, of mesothelioma.

 Understanding Your Diagnosis